rickballard/CoCivium/legacy/Civium/admin/Civium_master_todo_20250719.md

-# ✅ MASTER TODO LIST — CoCivium (as of 2025-07-19)
+# ✅ MASTER TODO LIST — CoCivium™ (as of 2025-07-19)

 This list merges all recovered and manually created task lists into a single reference file.
 It replaces all prior .todo.md, _ToDo.md, _AI_Log.md, and chat-directed ephemeral lists.
 All legacy TODO documents are now deprecated.
 This file will remain authoritative unless a new master list is declared.

 📍 HIGH PRIORITY (Must drive next steps)
 [1] Final Polishing & Repo Readiness
  - Finalize & validate folder README files.
 (Some remain stubs or outdated)
- - Finish README_FOR_HUMANS.md using the "CoCivium is home" metaphor.
+ - Finish README_FOR_HUMANS.md using the "CoCivium™ is home" metaphor.
  - Update root README.md and link to all major nav files.
  - Purge/move all deprecated or redundant drafts to /admin/deprecated.

 [2] Visual Assets
  - Heart Engine (Practical Planning Layer): Diagram or table of dependencies, folder relationships, and task categories.
 Must distinguish philosophy from engineering.
  - Optional Upgrade Pathways (esp. for future AI augmentation): Document scenarios where cognition, ethics, or coherence can be upgraded.
- - CoCivium Floorplan visual asset.
+ - CoCivium™ Floorplan visual asset.
 (Sketch of nav structure as building metaphor)

 [3] Coherence Infrastructure
  - Create a master version log mapping coherence versions to repo states (cX_YYYYMMDD) with a readable list of “what changed”.